Advi23/Artistry/docs/GitHub Setup.md

+# GitHub Setup

-# This file is all about my process transferring my work from Apache Netbeans to Github
+This file is all about my process transferring my work from Apache Netbeans to GitHub

 My first step was going to the internet, since I had 0 experiences with transferring files to GitHub before.
 I already had an account, but that was mostly for exploring and some small projects I made over the summer.